kaiwenx99/LinuxAssign1/README.md

 ## Step 5: Install and configure `doctl` on the Arch Linux droplet using Pacman

-Firstly, make sure you are connected to the arch linux droplet via this command:
+First, make sure you are connected to the Arch Linux droplet with the following command:

 ```
 ssh -i .ssh/assign1 arch@147.182.207.200
 ```

-To install `doctl`, we have to make sure the system is fully updated including the pacakage database.
-By running the command below, we have the latest `doctl` version available without compatibility issues:
+To install `doctl`, update your system and package database to ensure compatibility with the latest version:

 ```
 sudo pacman -Syu